Shivam-Dave/Task-Tracker-.vue/README.md

 # Task-Tracker-app

 The "Task-Tracker-app" repository contains scripts and resources for developing a comprehensive task management system.
-This application allows users to create, manage, and track tasks efficiently, enhancing productivity and organization.
+This application allows users to create, manage, and track tasks efficiently, enhancing productivity and organization

 ## Features